Some new results on decidability for elementary algebra and geometry

 \Subsection{Interpreting second-order arithmetic}

-We will obtain still stronger undecidability results by observing that in a first-order theory of reals with a predicate for the natural numbers, one can interpret not only first-order arithmetic as we did above but even {\em second-order} arithmetic.
+We will obtain still stronger undecidability results by observing that in a first-order theory of the real numbers with a predicate for the natural numbers, one can interpret not only first-order arithmetic as we did above but even {\em second-order} arithmetic.
 This is ``well-known'' but since we know of no reference for it in the literature we will give the proof.
-The setting is as in the previous section with $K$ a language including a sort $\cal R$ for the reals with the usual operations and $\cal M$ a class of structures for $K$ in which these things have their intended interpretation.
+The setting is as in the previous section with $L$ a language including a sort $\cal R$ for the real numbers with the usual operations and $\cal C$ a class of structures for $L$ in which these things have their intended interpretation.

-First we will briefly describe second-order arithmetic; see, e.g., \citeN{simpson-subsystems} for more details.
+First we will briefly describe second-order arithmetic; see, e.g., \citet{simpson-subsystems} for more details.
 The language $\A^2$ of second-order arithmetic is a 2-sorted language with a sort $\NatSort$ called ``type 0'' whose intended interpretation is the set of natural numbers $\nat$ and a sort $\SetSort$ called ``type 1'' whose intended interpretation is the set $\Pow{\nat}$ of all sets of natural numbers.
 The expressions are those of first-order arithmetic which have sort $\NatSort$ together with variables of sort $\SetSort$.
 Atomic formulas can be built from numeric terms by the usual predicates of first-order arithmetic, and also if $t$ is a numeric term and $A$ a set variable we can form the atomic formula $t \in A$.
 Quantification is allowed over both numeric and set variables.

-We have already seen how to interpret first-order arithmetic by relativizing quantifiers using the natural number predicate $N(x)$.
-In order to interpret type 1 variables in the first-order theory of reals, we use the mapping taking a set $A$ with characteristic function $\chi_A$:
+We have already seen how to interpret first-order arithmetic by relativizing quantifiers using the natural number predicate $\nu(x)$.
+In order to interpret type 1 variables in the first-order theory of the real numbers, we use the mapping taking a set $A$ with characteristic function $\chi_A$:

 into the real number whose ternary expansion is determined by the values $\chi_A(n)$:

 Note that a binary version of the same method would not give an injective map because of $1.000 \cdots = 0.111 \cdots$ etc., and so would require workarounds like treating terminating expansions differently or encoding the function in even digits of the binary expansion.
 Using ternary, we can straightforwardly and unambiguously recover the set $A$ from the number $\sharp A$.
 Let $h_n(x)$ be the value of the first $n$ ternary digits of $x$, considered as an integer, where the zeroth `digit' is simply $\floor{x}$: